 The Graduate Academic Certificate program is intended for at least three primary audiences:

-Library and information sciences students: Students who are currently pursuing a Master’s degree in the Department of Library and Information Sciences at the University of North Texas.
+Library and Information Sciences students: Students who are currently pursuing a Master’s degree in the Department of Information Science at the University of North Texas.
 Students can earn the certificate while completing the Master’s degree.

 Graduate students in disciplines who may be responsible for research data management: More and more disciplines work with digital data and information in research activities, and current graduate students may be responsible for managing and curating such data.
 These graduate students will benefit from the competencies they develop through this certificate.